MicrosoftDocs/sql-docs/azure-sql/database/troubleshoot-common-errors-issues.md

 If you attempt to write to a database that is read-only, you receive an error.
 In some scenarios, the cause of the database's read-only status might not be immediately clear.

-### Error 3906: Failed to update database '<database>' because the database is read-only.
+### Error 3906: Failed to update database 'databaseName' because the database is read-only.

 When attempting to modify a read-only database, the following error is raised.